Souhrid007/POA-app-expense-tracker/README.md

 # POA-app
-Personal Organisation App using flutter
+Expense Tracker of Personal Organisation app using flutter Check pubspec for dependencies.